-The Trust continued to make steady progress during the year to 31 March 2018.
-We made payments of £80,357 to twelve existing projects.
-We also committed £102,583 on charitable activities in support of 4 projects of which £4,500 was paid in the year reported.
-A further two research projects were approved but not legally committed during the Financial Year.
-Our current project portfolio stood at twenty-five projects with a total cost of £1.51 million and a Trust approval of £413,083, giving a leverage of £3.65 for every project £1 we spend.
+The Trust continued to make steady progress during the year to 31 March 2019.
+We made a record level of payments totalling £104,686 to fourteen existing projects.
+We also committed a further £143,128 on charitable activities in support of 9 new projects.
+A further two research projects were approved but did not legally commit their contracts during the Financial Year.
+Our current project portfolio stood at thirty two projects with a total value of £2.22 million and a Trust approval of £615,779, giving a leverage of £3.60 for every project £1 we spend.